Wacom-Developer/signature-sdk-js/sigCaptDialog/README.md

 ```

-With the default library we are able to capture Pointer events from Javascript such as mouse, touch or pen data.
+With the default library, we are able to capture pointer events from JavaScript such as mouse, touch or pen data.
-In Web Browsers that supports WebHID it is also possible to connect to Wacom STU devices using **stuCaptDialog.js** that it is based on Wacom STU SDK for JavaScript.
+In Web Browsers that supports WebHID, it is also possible to connect to Wacom STU devices using **stuCaptDialog.js**.
+This is based on Wacom STU SDK for JavaScript.

 The usage is similar to SigCaptDialog: